danmbrown/city-of-whispers/Playbooks/Conduit.md

 - Offensive (if they hear it, they judge you harshly)
 - Proximity (it requires speakers to be a certain distance from each other)

+### Black Market
+When you **Get Something** that is especially difficult or illegal, after rolling, start a 6-segment Contraband clock.
+On 7-9, mark 1 segment.
+On 6-, mark 3 segments.
+From now on, you may mark the clock instead of marking Heat.
+When you fill the clock, someone will stop at nothing to recover the item.

 ### Grease the Wheels
 When you **Use Power** to aid in movement, roll with +2.